 - Private placements: These are investments in unregistered securities, such as those offered by private companies to a limited number of accredited investors.

 It’s important to note that alternative investments can be highly speculative and may not be suitable for all investors.
 It’s always a good idea to do your own research into any alternate investment management strategies and the fund manager.
-You may want to consult with a financial advisor before making any investment decisions.
+You may want to consult with a financial advisor before making any decision to invest in alternative asset classes.

 Real Estate and Private Equity for Passive Investors: A Powerful Combination